 The only way to entirely eliminate oxycodone from the body is to stop taking the drug.
 However, you should never abruptly discontinue use without seeking medical advice.
 Oxycodone withdrawal symptoms can be uncomfortable, and the withdrawal process can be dangerous under select circumstances.

 Want to explore your options for detox, inpatient, or outpatient programs?
-Check out all the Zinnia Healing treatment centers.
+Check out all the Zinnia Health treatment centers.

 How Is Oxycodone Detected on Drug Tests?